Yekaterinburg Sverdlovsk Oblast, Russia Travel Guide

 Tick-borne encephalitis (TBE) concerns the Ural region.
 For prevention, wear Insect repellent, use long clothing when hiking, and check thoroughly for ticks.
 Post-bite, remove the tick carefully, then seek medical advice.

 Yekaterinburg has numerous hospitals and clinics.
 Private clinics generally offer better facilities, shorter wait times, and a higher likelihood of English-speaking staff.
-For serious health concerns, private clinics are often the preferred option for foreigners.
+For serious health concerns, private clinics are commonly the preferred option for foreigners.